Varunmargam/My_Blogs/cllb7bq2h000c09jz5mwecrti.md

 **The approach involves two main steps**:

 1. **Organizing Directory Structure**: We create two directories—one for the front end and another for the back end.
-Within these directories, we place the respective code along with their dedicated Dockerfiles.
+Within these directories, we place the respective codes along with their dedicated Dockerfiles.
 Meanwhile, the Dockerfile for the database resides in the project directory where the front-end and back-end directories are located.

 2. **Building and Running Containers**: Once the directories and Dockerfiles are in place, we initiate the process by executing `docker build` and `docker run` for each `Dockerfile`.
 This step efficiently constructs the containers, encapsulating the distinct tiers.

-Consider this scenario: we previously discussed a 3-tier architecture, but now imagine a more complex microservice architecture where each service needs to be containerized.
+Consider this scenario: We previously discussed a 3-tier architecture, but now imagine a more complex microservice architecture where each service needs to be containerized.
 The manual approach we discussed earlier would become impractical in this context.
 Fortunately, there's a more efficient solution: "Docker Compose."

 Docker Compose is a tool that comes with a program called docker-compose.
 It offers a streamlined method for managing multi-container applications.
 Instead of individually building and launching containers, Docker Compose allows us to define all the necessary actions in a single **configuration file**.
 This file outlines how to build and run multiple Docker containers concurrently, eliminating the need for repetitive tasks.
 Operations like `docker-compose up` and `docker-compose down` simplify the process further.
 The configuration file itself is written in **YAML (Yet Another Markup Language)**, and it typically carries the name "`docker-compose.yml`" for convention's sake